Koelreuteria

 Koelreuteria /kɛlrᵿˈtɪəriə/, also known as chinese lantern tree, is a genus of three species of flowering plants in the family Sapindaceae, native to southern and eastern Asia, as well as the island of Fiji.
 Many fossil species are also known, suggesting that this genus had a wider range in the past.

 Description

 They are medium-sized deciduous trees growing to 10–20 m tall, with spirally arranged pinnate or bipinnate leaves.
 The flowers are small and yellow, produced in large branched panicles 20–50 cm long.
 The fruit is a three-lobed inflated papery capsule 3–6 cm long, containing several hard nut-like seeds 5–10 mm diameter.

 Taxonomy

-It was published by Erik Laxmann in 1772.
+The first Koelreuteria taxonomy was published by Erik Laxmann in 1772.
 The type species is Koelreuteria paniculata Laxm.

 Evolution

 Fossil remains of Koelreuteria are known from the Early Eocene of North America and the Pliocene of Europe, suggesting that they originally had a circumboreal distribution.
 Climactic changes led to their extirpation from North America after the Eocene and in Europe after the Neogene, leaving only the East Asian species.
 K. elegans arrived to Fiji and Taiwan via long-distance dispersal.